beancount/docs/README.md

 ### Installation

-The converter requires python 3.6 or newer.
+The converter requires python 3.6 - 3.9.
+Python 3.10 is not supported.

 Create virtualenv (recommended):